Anagrams in Python

 Before continuing with this tutorial verify that the new code works as expected.

-Let’s assume we have the following list:
+Let’s assume you have the following list:

 We want to take one string as user input and find any anagrams for it inside the list of words.